-The ABE program is committed to helping students complete the program requirements and earn their high school equivalency certificate.
-A dedicated ABE instructor will offer advising and continued support to all students.
-When a student is admitted to the ABE program, this staff will reach out to meet with the student individually to identify their short and long-term goals.
-Both staff and student will develop a Plan of Study and a Success Plan to guide their progress through the program.
-The staff will provide academic and emotional support throughout the student's tenure at ABE, and when necessary, provide referrals to appropriate outside agencies for assistance.
-Instructors may refer students to this staff for support anytime or the student can schedule appointments as needed.
+The Adult Education (AE) program is committed to helping students complete the program requirements and earn their high school equivalency certificate.
+A dedicated AE staff will offer advising and continued support to all students.
+During orientation, students will be assisted with identifying their short and long-term goals.
+AE staff are available to provide academic and emotional support throughout the student's tenure at the Adult Education Program, and when necessary, provide referrals to appropriate outside agencies for assistance.
+Instructors may refer students to a staff for support anytime or the student can schedule appointments as needed.